MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

     ![@mention or comment.](./media/multi-step-logic-flow/mention.png)

-    If the person you want to @mention is not a co-owner of the flow, they'll see a prompt to do *Share and notify*.
-This would automatically share the flow with the other user, and send a notification.
+    If the person you want to @mention is not a co-owner of the flow, they'll see the **Share and notify** option.
+This would automatically share the flow with the other user, and send an email notification.

    ![Image that displays the @mention or comment dialog.](./media/multi-step-logic-flow/grant.png "@mention or comment dialog")